ggranath/GGFinFireProj/README.md

-## Trade-offs among values delivered by tree retention and prescribed burning
+## Trade-offs in berry production and biodiversity under prescribed burning and different retention regimes in Boreal forests
+Data and R code to reproduce results presented in the article:

+**Gustaf Granath, Jari Kouki, Samuel Johnson, Osmo Heikkala, Antonio Rodríguez, Joachim Strengbom.**
+**_Trade-offs in berry production and biodiversity under prescribed burning and different retention regimes in Boreal forests_**
-The manuscript for this work has been submitted to the Journal of Applied Ecology.
+**Accepted in Journal of Applied Ecology.**

-Finland_fire_reten_berries.R (R code) and the uploaded csv files (data files) reproduce the results.
+Granathetal_fire_reten.R (R code) and the uploaded csv files (data files) reproduce the results.

 # IMPORTANT
-Data, code and results in this repository are provisional and subject to normal scientific fair use expectations.
+Data and R code in this repository are available at Dryad (doi:10.5061/dryad.m7fg0) and the Dryad source should be cited if you intend to use data.